standardrhyme/mp1/README.md

 # MP1
+MP1 uses `Go-channels` and `Go-routines` to simulate three types of Gossip protocols in a synchronous network.
-MP1 is an implementation of three types of gossip protocols: push-based gossip, pull-based gossip, and push-pull-based gossip.
+It implements three types of gossip protocols: push-based gossip, pull-based gossip, and push-pull-based gossip.
 Input is user-specified number of nodes in the system, and the output is the infection status of each node per round leading up to a fully infected network.

 ## How to Run